 What is Raynaud's phenomenon?

 Raynaud's phenomenon is a disorder that affects the blood vessels in the fingers, toes, ears, and nose.
-This disorder is characterized by episodic attacks, called vasospastic attacks, that cause the blood vessels in the digits (fingers and toes) to constrict (tighten or close).
+This disorder is characterized by episodic attacks, called vasospastic attacks, which cause the blood vessels in the digits (fingers and toes) to constrict (tighten or close).
 Raynaud's phenomenon can occur on its own, or it can occur with another condition such as scleroderma or lupus.

 Although estimates vary, recent surveys show that Raynaud's phenomenon might affect 5 percent to 10 percent of the general population in the United States.
 Women are more likely than men to have the disorder.
-An attack of Raynaud’s is usually triggered by exposure to cold or emotional stress.
-Along with the fingers and toes, the nose, lips, or ear lobes can also be affected.
+An attack of Raynaud's is usually triggered by exposure to cold or emotional stress.
+Along with the fingers and toes, the nose, lips, tongue, or ear lobes can also be affected.

 Under normal circumstances, when a person is exposed to cold, his or her body's response is to slow the loss of heat.
 The body does this by causing the blood vessels that control the blood flow to the skin's surface to move blood from the surface arteries to vessels deeper in the body.

 For people who have Raynaud's, however, this normal body response is made stronger by contractions of the small blood vessels that supply blood to the fingers and toes.
 In some cases, this causes the arteries of the fingers and toes to collapse.
 The result is that there is much less blood going to affected body areas, causing skin to change colors.